GardenVarietyAI/rose/README.md

 > This project is under active development.
 Expect rapid changes and improvements.

-A thin wrapper around llama-cpp-python and SQLite.
+A FastAPI wrapper around llama-cpp-python and SQLite.

 ## Quick Start